ChildEmperor-max/CodeQuest/README.md

 - npm install
 - npm run dev

+Get the updated code
+- git fetch or git fetch origin
+- git pull --all

 No need to do this if the top one worked for you
 - npm create vite@latest
 - answer the prompts